shlemiel/vimrc/README.md

 From software, hardware development, code analysis to note taking, I try to do every daily job I can do with Vim.
 Thanks to [amix-vimrc](https://github.com/amix/vimrc), it has helped me a lot in performing those tasks.
-But what I've learned from long use is that sometimes it's better to reduce the number of tools.
+But what I've learned from long term use is that sometimes it's better to reduce the number of tools.
-The minimum set of tools should be mastered to the maximum, which is my point of view.
+The minimum set of tools is most powerful when mastered to the maximum.
-On the one hand, I wanted to provide some complements for general-purpose use of Vim.
+On the one hand, I wanted to organize very carefully adjusted set of enhancements to provide consistency for general-purpose use of Vim.
-That is why I shamelessly offer this.
+That is why I shamelessly offered this.

 ## Included plugins